haystack/picker/README.md

 24. Revise so that all years' records of picked classes are saved.
 Better for recommendation building: doing something else but making a note so I don't forget: when adding this, just delete the line "mysql_query("DELETE FROM classes WHERE c_userid=$userid;");": DONE in another way but DONE! <br>
 25. Fix all database stuff when changing from local to mit scripts <br>
 26. For some reason, the classes are interspersing themselves in between the blocks of time.
 WHY????
 Gotta fix.
 Took a look, pixel colors might be caused by using the same color for multiple classes.
 Fix that and then see if this bug still exists.<br>
-27. clicking on class and having the class show up in the search filter not working when doing another function.<br>
+27. clicking on class and having the class show up in the search filter not working when doing another function: URGENT <br>